CosAnca/adaptable/README.md

 #### Grid debug

 Creates a series of guide lines using the `background-image` property on a grid container to visualise the columns and column-gaps of the grid.

+⚠️ **NOTE:** Has no effect with `mode: "grid"`.
+If in mode grid, use the browser DevTools CSS Grid inspector.

 ##### Example